 Make a DIY Wheat Wreath for Fall

-Wire Wreath Form
+Wire Wreath Form (Similar to what I used)

 Wrap wire around the wreath form a few times to secure it.
 Cut the stems off 3 to 5 wheat stalks and wire to the wreath form.